Low Intensity Laser Therapy (LILT)

 • CHONDROMALACIA PATELLA HIP JOINT PROBLEMS

-• TIBIAL COMPARTMENT SYNDROME PLANTAR FASCIITIS
+• TIBIAL COMPARTMENT SYNDROME PLANTAR FASCITIS

 • ARTHRITIS/ARTHRALGIA BURSITIS